To grind, or not to grind?

 The modern grinder is a fairly sophisticated tool that has evolved over a short period of time from a basic engineering concept first introduced in the early parts of the 20th century.
 The centerless grinder offered a unique perspective that got rid of excessive handling and feeding of herbs into a grinder.
 What really helped was the minimal amount of parts involved that offered more precise control over the process, less binding, and the ability to easily clean and maintain the teeth of the grinding tool.

 Modern grinders come in many shapes and sizes, ranging from as small as 1.5” in diameter to 3” and beyond.
-The size doesn’t really factor into the function of the grinder too much, it just plays a role in how much herb you are looking to grind up in one sitting.
+The size doesn’t really factor into the function of the grinder too much, it just plays a role in how much herb you are able to grind up in one sitting.
 Grinders help to speed up the process of breaking down dried cannabis to be more easily packed into a bowl or rolled up in a joint.
 When breaking down dried cannabis by hand, resins and other plant matter will stick to your hands and this can sometimes reduce the potency.
 When your bud is ground it can be more tightly packed into a bowl or rolled up into a joint, which also allows for more surface area to be exposed which, in turn, means that you are given more power over how quickly, slowly, and smoothly your material burns.
 An added bonus is that your grinder can even double as a temporary storage spot in a pinch.

 Nowadays, the most common style of grinder is a multi-chambered grinder that utilizes several connected chambers to create an area for both grinding and storing the ground material.
 These multi-chambered grinders have a top grinding space with semi-interlocking teeth that are twisted together to grind your material and feature small machined holes that are just large enough to allow the perfectly ground up material into the chamber below.
 The number and shape of teeth in the grinding chambers vary from brand to brand and most of all grinders manufactured today are either metal (aluminum alloy mostly), plastic, or wood and have at least two interlocking chambers.